 Feiler offers a healthier alternative plan for dealing with upheaval:

-1. Lean into your feelings2.
-Reach out
+1. Lean into your feelings

 Instead of sweeping emotions under the rug, use them as data points.
 What can you learn from them?
 How can they help you re-goal?
 Consider writing about how you are feeling or talking to someone.